Learn / Blog / Article

 Rand Fishkin found success by transforming his mother’s small business marketing firm into a $45M+ marketing software company.
-Over the course of 11 years, he helped to design and launch a multitude of software products and made his fair share of mistakes along the way.
+Over the course of 11 years, he helped to design and launch a multitude of software products and made his fair share of mistakes.

 Three years later, in 2007, he became the CEO of SEOmoz, the software company that he co-founded with his mom.
 Over the course of the next 7 years, Rand helped Moz grow from 7 employees to 134 and grew its revenue from $800,000 to $40+ million a year.

 In 2014, Rand stepped aside from his role as CEO due to depression and became an individual contributor.

 In 2018, Rand left Moz and founded SparkToro (an under-development software company focused on audience and influencer intelligence) and published Lost and Founder: A Painfully Honest Field Guide to the Startup World.

 Lesson #1: nothing can replace talking directly to your users

 You probably know that talking to your users is super important, but how do you do that in practice?
 And how do you find the time to do it?

 Rand speaks and attends conferences regularly which makes it easy for him to catch up with people at lunch, during a coffee break, or when he gets off stage.

 During such events, he would sit next to an SEO practitioner and ask:

 "Can you tell me how you do keyword research?
 Can you show me one of the spreadsheets you’re using?
 Can you walk me through that process?"